 - 7.1 Studio accommodation is not a model of best practice for sheltered accommodation in the 21st century, and the council should develop a programme of conversion to one bedroom flats.
-However, this will not always be feasible or viable. - 7.2 The review recommends systems are put in place to ensure improvements to communal decorating and furnishing are cyclical, not one offs.
+However, this will not always be feasible or viable. - 7.2 The review recommends a system is put in place to ensure communal decorating is cyclical, not ad hoc.
+The creation of a budget to address access issues in communal areas is also recommended.